SerMichbboy/python_microservices_architectural_patterns/README.md

 # 📘 About "Architect patterns of microservices: recomendations"

-I started this project frist time only for me, and only for documentation whole knowlage about microservice architecture which i meat and see the good potential for use in anymore project.
+I started this project first time only for me, and only for documentation whole knowlage about microservice architecture which i meat and see the good potential for use in anymore project.

 All docs have structure .md format, and present self only information stand.